wesleymog/analise_scopus/README.md

-# Initial Results of a Rapid Review on Retrospective Meetings in Remote Agile Teams
+# Practices and Challenges of Retrospective Meetings in Agile Teams: Insights from a Rapid Review

 This project contains the scripts and data used in the analysis for the research paper on retrospective meetings in remote agile software development teams.